 The general rules governing withdrawal from the University are given in the General Information Catalog.
 In addition, the following rules apply to the School of Law.

-A student who has withdrawn from the School of Law after receiving nine or more semester hours of credit may return to the school if he or she was in good standing at the time of withdrawal.
-Such a student is not subject to the admission selection process; however, he or she must submit an application for readmission to the School of Law.
+A student who has withdrawn from the School of Law after receiving nine or more semester hours of credit may be readmitted to the school if in good standing at the time of withdrawal.
+Such a student is not subject to the admission selection process; however, the student must submit an application for readmission to the School of Law.